 How Your Coparenting Relationship Shapes Child Development

-Understanding parents vs spouses in intervention requires recognizing how these roles intersect.
+Understanding parents versus spouses in intervention requires recognizing how these roles intersect.
 High-quality parenting from one parent can buffer low-quality parenting from the other when coparenting remains supportive.
-The coparenting relationship functions as the executive subsystem of the family, coordinating how both parents work together to raise your children.
+The coparenting relationship functions as the executive subsystem of the family, coordinating how both parents work together to raise children.
 The transition to parenthood represents a promising time for intervention because couples are particularly open to change and seeking guidance during this period.

-• Consistent backing of each other’s parenting choices builds security
+- Consistent backing of each other’s parenting choices builds security

-• Undermining behaviors create confusion and emotional dysregulation
+- Undermining behaviors create confusion and emotional dysregulation

 Can Coparenting Programs Actually Reduce Family Violence?